MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ```

 ### -DisableScanningNetworkFiles
 Indicates whether to scan for network files.
-If you specify a value of $False or do not specify a value, Windows Defender scans network files.
-If you specify a value of $True, Windows Defender does not scan network files.
-We do not recommend that you scan network files.
+If you specify a value of $False or don’t specify a value, Windows Defender scans network files.
+If you specify a value of $True, Windows Defender doesn’t scan network files.
+We don’t recommend scanning network files.

 ```yaml
 Type: Boolean